djtal/gitki/README.md

 Maybe they will be or not

+* more usage of thor thor can be use as main workflow to create site skeleton
 * manage intern link with [[page_name | filename]]
 * log (to STDOUT) important informations when generating site
 * better history